zhwa/mlir-example/book/Chapter-10-Optimizations.md

 %sum = vector.reduction <add>, %partial_sums : vector<8xf32> to f32
 ```

+The `iter_args(%acc_vec = %init_vec)` syntax specifies **loop-carried variables**: values that persist across iterations.
+The `%acc_vec` parameter receives `%init_vec` initially, then receives the yielded value from each iteration.
+The `-> (vector<8xf32>)` declares the loop's result type, which matches the yield type.
+This pattern is MLIR's equivalent of functional programming's fold/reduce with explicit accumulator threading.

 The loop now accumulates into a vector of 8 partial sums (each element accumulates every 8th input element), then performs a final horizontal reduction (`vector.reduction`) to combine them into a scalar.
 This parallelizes the reduction while maintaining numerical correctness.

 **Handling Remainder Loops**.
 Vector lengths rarely divide evenly into data sizes.
 For 128 elements with vector length 8, the main vectorized loop processes 120 elements (15 iterations), leaving 8 elements.
 MLIR's `vector-to-scf` conversion generates **remainder loops**: